mwhsu/shoutout-24c1d/content/pages/index.md

         align: left
         image: images/Screen Shot 2021-03-31 at 18.22.11.png
         image_alt: Feature 3 placeholder image
         image_position: left
         actions: []
+      - title: Get up and running quickly
+        content: >
+          Five minutes or less.
+No joke.
+One form and you're ready to go.
+We are also available for any questions you may have.
+        align: left
+        image: images/shoutout Logo (2).png
+        image_alt: Feature 1 placeholder image
+        image_position: left
+        actions: []
   - title: Start your first campaign now